Close

 United Kingdom

-My main interest lies in health systems research and implementation science.
-I have been leading large-scale evaluations such as cluster-randomised trials and data collection based on household surveys and facility-based records.
-I lead and co-lead at present 10 larger research projects in Africa (Tanzania, Uganda, Malawi, Benin, Burkina Faso) and Asia (India, Laos, Vietnam, and Thailand).
-The projects focus on evaluating quality improvement approaches and other health system strengthening strategy.
-The overall aim of my research is to advance knowledge how to develop, implement, and evaluate strategies to improve access to quality of care.
+My main interest lies in health systems research, implementation science as well as understanding the etiology of perinatal morbidity and mortality.
+I have led large-scale evaluations such as cluster-randomised trials and data collection based on household surveys and facility-based records.
+I lead and co-lead 10 larger research projects in Africa (Tanzania, Uganda, Malawi, Benin, Burkina Faso) and Asia (India, Laos, Vietnam, and Thailand).
+The projects focus on evaluating quality improvement approaches and other health system strengthening strategies.
+My overall aim is to advance knowledge on how to develop, implement, and evaluate strategies to improve access to quality of care and reduce perinatal morbidity and mortality.
 I also work on improving routine health data collection for maternal and newborn health care, including measurement issues, health planning and care organisation.

 Affiliations